 4. Make a realistic budget and stick to it

 It would be a good idea to create a list of people you plan on giving gifts to and how much you intend to spend on each gift.
 Make sure you keep this list wit you when you go shopping so you can keep track.
 I also make a habit of budgeting the costs of any holiday entertaining and any decorations that will be needed.
 Once you create the budget try to stick with it the best you can.

 5. Shop on week days

-If you’re able to shopping on the week days can make for a much less stressful experience when hunting for gifts.
-I remember one year my husband and I went to one of the major malls here in Toronto on a Saturday and let me tell you that was a mistake I won’t be making again.
+If you're able to shopping on the week days can make for a much less stressful experience when hunting for gifts.
+I remember one year going to one of the major malls here in Toronto on a Saturday and let me tell you that was a mistake I won't be making again.
 Some of the stores were packed like a jar of pickles.
 There was no way to get shopping done without being rushed this way or that.
 By shopping on a week day there should be much less of a crowd and it will be easier to get everything done without being rushed.
-You’ll be less likely to make a budget breaking decision.
+You'll be less likely to make a budget breaking decision.

 6. Search for online deals and coupon codes

 When you're planning gifts try searching online stores like Amazon or Ebay.
 You can get brand new products in online stores like this and usually for much less than what you would pay in a physical store.
 Also try doing a search online for coupon codes for any particular stores you might be interested in shopping.
 Just google the name of the store and include the search term “coupon code” and you might just be able to find a deal!